alexkb0009/alexkb0009.github.io-older/about.md

 <h6 class="text-400 mt-0 mb-1">
 2016 - 2019&nbsp;&ndash;&nbsp;<span class="text-500">Front-End Developer</span>
 </h6>
-- Leading front-end development on the [4D Data Nucleome Portal](https://data.4dnucleome.org), which runs a single-page application.
+- Led front-end development on the [4D Data Nucleome Portal](https://data.4dnucleome.org), which runs a single-page application.
 - Created and iterated on variety of views and overall front-end design in [React.js](https://facebook.github.io/react/).
 - Worked with PostgreSQL as a master canonical database and ElasticSearch for searching and as a fast-read cache.
 - Utilized ElasticSearch to aggregate large quantities of portal metadata to then visualize with React.js and D3.